gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `PageSize`, `PageNo`

-Gets list of themes in theme library
+Theme library is a personalized collection of themes that are chosen and added from the available themes.
+Use this API to fetch a list of themes from the library along with their configuration details.

 *Success Response:*

-Themes list
+Success.
+Refer `ThemesListingResponseSchema` for more details.

 Schema: `ThemesListingResponseSchema`